Positive Sense of Self

 Many adults who struggle with confidence issues, low self-esteem and even mental illness are helped every day by developing a positive sense of self.

-The aim of this module is to empower you to teach your child to have a great sense of self from a young age.
-By helping them to have this great sense of self at a young age, you can help them cope with life’s challenges more easily.
+The aim of this module is to empower you to teach your child to have a positive sense of self from a young age.
+By helping them to have from a young age, means you can help them cope with life’s challenges more easily.
 A positive sense of self is shown to reduce the chances of developing a mental illness.
 Amazing skills to give to your child!

 What You'll Learn

 Help your child’s sense of self to develop healthily